-Precipitates can form when two soluble salts react in solution to form one or more insoluble products - as discussed in the famous example below.
-The insoluble product separates from the liquid and is called a precipitate.
+Precipitates can form when two soluble salts react in solution to form one or more insoluble products.

 Precipitates can also form when the temperature of a solution is lowered.
-The lower temperature reduces the solubility of a salt, resulting in its precipitation as a solid.
+Lower temperatures reduce the solubility of salts, which may result in their precipitation as solids.

 If you've ever made wine, beer, or fruit juices, one of the stages you'll often go through is fining, which removes dissolved substances that would otherwise worsen the taste of the drinks.

-The victim was taking medicine which contained a small amount strychnine.
-There was too little strychnine in each dose to cause harm.
-However, if all of the strychnine in the bottle were taken at once...!!
+The victim was taking medicine that contained a small amount of dissolved strychnine.
+There was too little strychnine in a single dose to cause harm.
+However, if all the strychnine in the bottle were taken at once, it would be fatal!

 "Do you mean that the murderer introduced the strychnine into her tonic?"
 Captain Hastings cried.

-The precipitated strychnine collected at the bottom, and in taking the last dose she swallowed nearly all of it!
+"...A lady in England lost her life by taking a similar mixture: the precipitated strychnine collected at the bottom, and in taking the last dose she swallowed nearly all of it!"